tignioj/AutoFreezeApp/README_en_US.md

 Because it does not require root, it requires some special means of activation

-## Step1. install it to you phone.
+## Step1. install it to you PC, *DO NOT* install directly to the phone, you need to use adb tool.
+Because testOnly="true" is set in AndroidManifest
+Only in this way, can it be more convenient to uninstall, otherwise if the app suddenly does not open, you will not be able to uninstall

 ## Step2.
 Log out of all accounts in your phone.
 Setting->Account